thycotic/alm-docs/5000-get-started/5300-setup-without/5305-int-secret-serv/index.md

 * Generate password based on the template

-You must use a template with these fields:
+You must use a template with these fields, and you must not add new required fields to the template:

 * domain